Author Salman Rushdie stabbed on lecture stage in New York

 CHAUTAUQUA, N.Y.
 (AP) — Salman Rushdie, whose novel “The Satanic Verses” drew death threats from Iran’s leader in the 1980s, was stabbed in the neck and abdomen Friday by a man who rushed the stage as the author was about to give a lecture in western New York.

 Police identified the attacker as Hadi Matar, 24, of Fairview, New Jersey.
 He was arrested at the scene and was awaiting arraignment.
-State police Maj.
-Eugene Staniszewski said the motive for the stabbing was unclear.
+Matar was born a decade after “The Satanic Verses” was published.
+The motive for the attack was unclear, State Police Maj.
+Eugene Staniszewski said.

-An Associated Press reporter witnessed the attacker confront Rushdie on stage at the Chautauqua Institution and punch or stab him 10 to 15 times as he was being introduced.
+An Associated Press reporter witnessed the attacker confront Rushdie on stage at the Chautauqua Institution and stab or punch him 10 to 15 times as he was being introduced.
 The author was pushed or fell to the floor, and the man was arrested.

 Dr. Martin Haskell, a physician who was among those who rushed to help, described Rushdie’s wounds as “serious but recoverable.”